smo0ths/Registry-Tweaks-Refresh.bat/README.md

 :: cls
-echo "check log on desktop find CHANGE* keys and change them in RegCool.exe(or other) manually if you can" >> "%log%" echo "check log on desktop find CHANGE* keys and change them in RegCool.exe(or other) manually if you can" echo "Turn off everything in windows virus & threat protection or revert MSEC sections if you want that stuff" >> "%log%" echo "Turn off everything in windows virus & threat protection or revert MSEC sections if you want that stuff" echo "Run after updates/repairs and REBOOT* now" >> "%log%" echo "Run after updates/repairs and REBOOT* now"
+echo "check log on desktop find CHANGE* keys and change them in RegCool.exe(or other) manually if you can" >> "%log%" echo "check log on desktop find CHANGE* keys and change them in RegCool.exe(or other) manually if you can" echo "Turn off everything in windows virus & threat protection or revert MSEC section if you want that stuff" >> "%log%" echo "Turn off everything in windows virus & threat protection or revert MSEC section if you want that stuff" echo "Run after updates/repairs and REBOOT* now" >> "%log%" echo "Run after updates/repairs and REBOOT* now"